AOrto/AOrto.github.io/README.md

 </div>

-Saturday September 27 Stake Conference in Hanford Priesthood Leadership Session 3pm
-Adult Session 6pm
-Sunday September 28 Stake Conference in Hanford General Session 10am
-(zoom links available to those who need them.
-Contact a leader to get the zoom links emailed to you)

-General Conference
-October 4th at 9am, 1pm, and 5pm
-October 5th at 9am and 1pm
-Watch at churchofjesuschrist.org

-The Branch will have a table at the Corcoran Cotton Festival on Saturday October 4th.
-Contact Brother Curtis if you want to attend.

 October 25:  Branch Coat and Warm Clothing Giveaway.
 We are currently collecting coats and other warm clothing to give away to the Corcoran Community.
 Please donate any of those items that you no longer need but that are in good condition.
 Items may be brought to the church for storage before the event.

 November 1 Branch Pinewood Derby

-If you see this ask President Orton: which is better Marvel or DC?
+If you see this ask President Orton: do you know the muffin man?

-also tell him this fun fact: marvel and dc have a habit of copying each other for example deathstroke inspired deadpool which inspired redtool.
+also tell him this fun fact: he "Muffin Man" originates from an English nursery rhyme, first written down around 1820 and based on the real-life "muffin men" who delivered fresh, savory English muffins door-to-door in 19th-century London.

 also try to find the ducks hidden arround the building, but dont move them though.